Tyrosine: Functions

 Aside from being a proteinogenic amino acid, tyrosine has a special role by virtue of the phenol functionality.
 Its hydroxy group is able to form the ester linkage, with phosphate in particular.
-Phosphate groups are transferred to tyrosine residues by way of protein kinases.
+Phosphate groups are transferred to tyrosine residues by way of protein tyrosine kinases.
 This is one of the post-translational modifications.
 Phosphorylated tyrosine occurs in proteins that are part of signal transduction processes.

 Similar functionality is also presented in serine and threonine, whose side chains have a hydroxy group, but are alcohols.
 Phosphorylation of these three amino acids' moieties (including tyrosine) creates a negative charge on their ends, which is greater than the negative charge of the only negatively charged aspartic and glutamic acids.
 Phosphorylated proteins keep these same properties—which are useful for more reliable protein-protein interactions—by means of phosphotyrosine, phosphoserine and phosphothreonine.

 Binding sites for a signalling phosphoprotein may be diverse in their chemical structure.

 Phosphorylation of the hydroxyl group can change the activity of the target protein, or may form part of a signaling cascade via SH2 domain binding.

 A tyrosine residue also plays an important role in photosynthesis.
 In chloroplasts (photosystem II), it acts as an electron donor in the reduction of oxidized chlorophyll.
 In this process, it loses the hydrogen atom of its phenolic OH-group.
 This radical is subsequently reduced in the photosystem II by the four core manganese clusters.